anisul-Islam/react-documentation-master/README.md

 ## [8.
 Props and destructuring](https://youtu.be/GQx58yfYqxo)

-- **props object: we can pass information from one component to another using props object. components communicate with each others via props. props is an object**
+- **props object: we can pass information from one component to another using props object. components communicate with each others via props. props is an object. props are like attributes in our HTML tag**
   - how to pass, recieve, set default props
   - how to pass JSX to component,
 - **Code Example - 15 (Props sending)**